tedr56/nodebb-plugin-soundcloud/README.md

 # NodeBB SoundCLoud Plugin

-This NodeBB plugin allows users to embed SoundCloud tracks inline in their posts.
+This NodeBB plugin allows users to embed SoundCloud tracks and sets inline in their posts.

 ## Installation

-    npm install nodebb-plugin-vimeo
+    npm install nodebb-plugin-soundcloud